StopTAG/.github/profile/README.md

 **Urgent alert:** Individuals in Kentucky or Tennessee should immediately file a missing persons report if someone in their community has gone missing.
 Potential connections to recent threats.
 See detailed warning: [Missing Persons Report - Kentucky/Tennessee](https://example.com/MPFAP-20241113.md)

----

-## 2. MOAB Detonation Risk – Southwest Atlanta
+## 2. Planned MOAB Detonation – Southwest Atlanta
 A planned MOAB detonation is intended to eliminate one or both of the Creator's two servants, associated parties, and evidence of The American Genocide (TAG).
 This is part of a high-capital ruse.
 The detonation is set to occur after the Creator’s intervention, which will include seismic earthquakes.